enkidevs/curriculum/lua/roblox-studio/cframes/cframes-syntax-i.md

 ---

 ## Content
 If you recall, CFrames are also known as **coordinate frames**, as they use *coordinates to change the value of positions and orientations*.
-To differentiate positions and orientations, there are two different syntax.
+To differentiate positions and orientations, there are two different syntaxes.

+---

 ### Position
 If you're changing a position using CFrames, you would **call a new CFrame**, followed by X, Y, and Z values.